Dive into The Strong’s Rainbow Reef exhibit and discover delightful activities inspired by the museum’s underwater residents.

-Marvel at the fascinating behaviors of nearly 150 species of fish and coral in Rainbow Reef.
-This 1,700-gallon coral reef aquarium—one of the biggest in the Northeast—features a large and low viewing surface that provides even the littlest Nemo watchers an amazing view of brilliantly colored fish, corals, anemones, shrimp, eel, and crab.
+- Marvel at the fascinating behaviors of saltwater fish and coral in the 1,700-gallon coral reef aquarium featuring a large and low viewing surface that provides even the littlest ocean watchers an amazing view of brilliantly colored animals.

-In close proximity to Rainbow Reef is the Rainbow River tank, home to sparkling freshwater fish found in tropical rivers from all over the world.
-An adjacent sea anemone tank is the perfect place to watch clownfish, like Nemo, and other small reef inhabitants up close.
+- Gaze at sparkling freshwater fish found in tropical rivers from all over the world.
+The smaller tank in the exhibit is the perfect place to watch tiny reef fish and other inhabitants that might be missed in a larger saltwater aquarium.

-The aquariums at The Strong are home to nearly 150 species of fish and coral.
+The aquariums at The Strong are home to many different species of fish and invertebrates.
+Here are some facts about some of them.

 Scientific name: Amphiprion ocellaris

 What tank would be complete without a Nemo?
-Look closely because false percula clownfish rarely leave the protection of their favorite anemones.
+Look closely because false percula clownfish rarely leave the protection of their favorite anemones or coral.
+You’ll find our clownfish living in our smaller reef aquarium.

 In the wild, flame angelfish love to nibble on corals and clam mantles.
 Rainbow Reef's flame angelfish are well fed, so there is no concern for them to be in the tank with corals and clams.